 - Gender Data enter in the total number of male and female beneficiaries that will be served in the target area.
-The number in the Total Benes column (Gender Data) should match the Total Beneficiary Activity Totals column in the section above. - Race/Ethnicity Data Provide the race, and ethnicity data of the beneficiaries that will be served in the target area.
-Beneficiaries for the (CDBG) consider persons of Hispanic or Latino origin as an ethnic group.
+The number in the Total Benes column (Gender Data) should match the Total Beneficiary Activity Totals column in the section above. - Race/Ethnicity Data provide the race, and ethnicity data of the beneficiaries that will be served in the target area.
+According to a requirement promulgated by the Office of Management and Budget (OMB) and the Department of Housing and Urban Development (HUD), beneficiaries for the Community Development Block Grant Program (CDBG) must now consider persons of Hispanic or Latino origin as an ethnic group.
 Therefore, persons of Hispanic or Latino origin must also be included under one or more of the single race or multi-race categories.
 The number of persons shown in the single race or multi-race categories, not including the persons shown as Hispanic or Latino origin, should equal the total number of project beneficiaries when added together.
-The number in the Total Activity Beneficiaries column must match the Activities column in the section above. - Census Geographic Area Data for reporting purposes, HUD requires that TDA collect information regarding the location of each project activity.
-The county code/FIPS (Federal Information Processing Standard) code will automatically populate when you choose the applicant's county from the drop down menu on the cover page.
-Next, enter all of the applicable census tracts (6-digit) and block group where the activity's beneficiaries reside. - This Activity Benefits a Target Colonia Area / This Activity Benefits All Colonia Areas in the County identify whether the proposed activity will benefit a targeted colonia area, or all the colonia areas within a county, by selecting the appropriate box. - Beneficiary Identification Methods indicate which of the three acceptable methods was used by selecting the appropriate box, and then provide the appropriate information that is requested under the selected identification method.
-The three acceptable ways to determine how many beneficiaries an activity will serve are the following - o HUD Census-based Data; - o TxCDBG-approved Survey; and - o TxCDBG-approved Limited Clientele Information.
+The number in the Total Activity Beneficiaries column must match the Activities column in the section above.

+"A TxCDBG survey was used to identify beneficiaries for this activity."